KelvinHere/mysql-basics/README.md

 `select Employee.FirstName as RepFirstName, Employee.LastName as RepLastName, count(Customer.SupportRepId) from Employee inner join Customer on Employee.EmployeeId = Customer.SupportRepId where Employee.FirstName = 'Jane' and Employee.LastName = 'Peacock';` - Counts all instances of customers whos rep is called Joan Peacock

+## MIN / MAX / Average / Round / SUM
+`select min(LastName) from Customer` - selects the min value from the column `select max(ID) from Numbers` - selects the max value from the column `select avg(Total) from Invoice` - Returns average value of totals from invoice table `select round(avg(Total),2) from Invoice` - Same as above but rounds to 2 decimal places `select sum(UnitPrice * Quantity) from InvoiceLine where InvoiceId = 2;` - Sum function returns sum in this case from InvoiceLine2

 C2
 `select Track.Name as TrackName, Genre.Name as GenreType from Track inner join Genre on Track.GenreId = Genre.GenreId where Genre.Name = 'Jazz';`
 Selects track name and genre type, filters all but Jazz genre.